tburrows13/SpidertronEngineer/README.md

 - Personal roboports can only work with robots and items in the Spidertron trunk
 - Contents of Spidertron (trunk, ammo and equipment grid) are lost upon death (player inventory is stored in a retrievable corpse as usual)
 - Battery charge in equipment grid is lost when the Spidertron Engineer upgrades
-- May not work with different player forces (PvP)

 Future Updates?
 -----------